Once upon a time in the West, Fort Worth was smack dab in the path of a total solar eclipse.

 Lomax allowed the scientists to use his farm for their observations of the eclipse.
 Lomax and Britton also assisted the scientists.
 Also assisting was Minor W. McHatton, bookkeeper at City National Bank, who boarded with Britton.
 How, you ask, did Spotswood W. Lomax come to be hosting the five learned men from back east?
 All I have determined is that the scientists arrived with letters of introduction to Lomax and that St. Louis could have been the link: Two of the five scientists were from St. Louis.
 Lomax had been married in St. Louis in 1869, and Alfred M. Britton would be buried in St. Louis in 1911.

 This photo shows Leonard Waldo, R. W. Willson, J. K. Rees, W. H. Pulsifer, F. E. Seagrave, Dallas photographer Alfred Freeman, and City National Bank vice president Alfred M. Britton with cameras and telescopes at the Lomax farm.
-Note the lack of any buildings on the horizon.
 (Photo from Tarrant County College NE.)

 Also present at the observation site were Galveston newspaper reporter Frank Doremus and mathematics professor S. H. Lockett of East Tennessee University (he sketched the “naked-eye view of the corona” above).